 Here’s the trailer you’ve been looking for, you rugged solo adventurers: the Pika by Timberleaf Trailers!
 These small camping trailers are built for rugged simplicity, and they know their customer base.
 The Pika offers all of the quality craftsmanship Timberleaf Trailers has become known for, in a lighter and more nimble teardrop package.

-Three different models await you, each one based on how much off-roading you expect to be doing.
+Three different models are available, each one based on how much off-roading the rig is expected to experience.
 The off-road model has a 4” lift, an axle-less suspension, and articulating hitch.
 It also has added fenders and rock guards, and this is in addition to all the great features that come standard on the Pika.

 Starting out at 1,025lbs, the Pika sits on a 54-inch by 96-inch frame and is well suited for travelers who are seeking a lighter, more nimble trailer, or don’t feel the need for the bells and whistles of other teardrops.
-Needless to say, the galley is completely empty, customizable for you and your adventures!
+Needless to say, the galley is completely empty and customizable for solo adventures!
 The sky’s the limit with this little guy.

 The standard features on this trailer keep going for its size, such as a large solar panel, detachable power cord, refrigerator, furnace, and range with hood.
 This is great news as I love to cook in my RV, and just because I travel in a trailer, it doesn’t mean I want to skimp on any creature comforts like a well-equipped kitchen.
 This Aliner comes built with a dropped floor to increase the height in the space – something I know I’d use when my taller friends come to visit me at the campground!

-While a bathroom isn’t wedged in somewhere (though you can get a toilet, just not standard), there’s an outdoor shower and a 6 gallon hot water heater.
+While a bathroom isn’t wedged in somewhere (though you can get a toilet, just not standard), there’s an outdoor shower and a 6-gallon hot water heater.
 Having a full bathroom in an RV is a must for many, but since there’s an outdoor shower and the option to add a toilet, I don’t think this is too much of an issue.
-This lightweight and uniquely shaped trailer may be small, but there’s room enough for one, and a whole lot packed into 13 feet!
+This lightweight and uniquely shaped trailer may be small, but there’s ample room for one, and a whole lot packed into 13 feet!

 What if a trailer could be lightweight, small, and built for four seasons?
 You may have heard of Scamp trailers, or perhaps seen their attractive fiberglass shells on the road.
 No matter the length you’re considering, you have the Scamp guarantee of a beautiful, unique trailer that can stand the test of time (and the elements)!

-Traveling alone can be an amazing experience, and one you shouldn’t shy away from.
-Choosing a travel trailer as your resting place is a great choice, and there’s no need to be afraid to hitch up and hit the road, solo.
+Traveling alone can be an amazing experience and one you shouldn’t shy away from.
+Choosing a travel trailer as your resting place is a great choice, so there’s no need to be afraid to hitch up and hit the road, solo!